jasonrichardsmith/sentry/README.md

 Please use Kubernetes version >= 1.1.0

-This will build a container from on your minikube server.
+This will build a container from source on your minikube server.

 You can deploy by running: